tikv/community/GOVERNANCE-stage.md

 These are the types of approvals that can be sought.
 Different actions require different types of approvals.

-* Consensus: Consensus requires 2 binding +1 votes and no binding vetoes.
+* **Consensus**: Consensus requires 2 binding +1 votes and no binding vetoes.
-* Lazy Majority: A lazy majority vote requires 2 binding +1 votes and more binding +1 votes than -1 votes.
+* **Lazy Majority**: A lazy majority vote requires 2 binding +1 votes and more binding +1 votes than -1 votes.
-* 2/3 Majority: Some actions require a 2/3 majority to pass.
+* **2/3 Majority**: Some actions require a 2/3 majority to pass.
 Such actions typically affect the foundation of the project (e.g. adopting a new codebase).
 The higher threshold is designed to ensure such changes are strongly supported.
 To pass this vote requires at least 2/3 of binding vote holders to vote +1.

 > In order to address the case of insufficient active binding voters to reach 2/3 majority, one can follow the process below to exclude a binding vote from the counting of this particular voting thread.
 >